shachoi/HANet/README.md

      └ val
      └ test
 ```
-You should modify "__C.DATASET.CITYSCAPES_DIR" in "<path_to_hanet>/config.py" according to your Cityscapes dataset path.
+You should modify the path in **"<path_to_hanet>/config.py"** according to your Cityscapes dataset path.

 ```
 #Cityscapes Dir Location
 __C.DATASET.CITYSCAPES_DIR = <YOUR_CITYSCAPES_PATH>
 ```

 Additionally, you can use Cityscapes coarse dataset to get best mIoU score.

-Please refer the training script "<path_to_hanet>/scripts/train_resnext_fr_pretrain.sh".
+Please refer the training script **"<path_to_hanet>/scripts/train_resnext_fr_pretrain.sh"**.

 The other training scripts don't use Cityscapes coarse dataset.

 ### Pretrained Models
 #### All models trained for our paper